 Dorset: Saints and Sybils

 We begin in the far west of Dorset, by the sea.
 Our destination on the first day’s walking is the shrine of St Wite, once a major place of pilgrimage, second only to Canterbury for healing.
 It’s the only saint’s shrine left in an English parish church.
+(See my piece with video about St Wite, goddess of Dorset, here on Sharon Blackie’s The Hedge School blog).

 St Wite herself is a bit of a mystery.
 Local legend says she was a Saxon hermit who lived on the cliffs and guided ships to safety.
 She was martyred by Vikings in a raid in the 9th century.
 But there’s more to her than that – her associations with the Marshwood Vale reach back to a pre-Christian healing goddess of springs and wells.